Nasdaq launches tool to monitor dark pool trading

-(Reuters) - Nasdaq Inc , the operator of Nasdaq stock market and eight European stock exchanges, on Thursday launched a tool to monitor dark pool trading activity.
+Oct 8 (Reuters) - Nasdaq Inc, the operator of Nasdaq stock market and eight European stock exchanges, on Thursday launched a tool to monitor dark pool trading activity.

 A dark pool is a network that allows traders to buy or sell orders secretly, ruling out the possibility of other traders taking advantage of the order.